 Serengeti National Park (14,763 sq km, 5,700 sq miles)

 Tanzania's oldest and most popular National park, Serengeti is home to one of the most famous migrations on the planet.
 Every year for a three week period, thousands of wildebeest engage in territorial battles and mating.
 Columns of wildebeest over 20 km long plunge through the crocodile infested rivers in the hope of reaching secure breeding grounds.
 The breeding season is short and sharp and over a 1,000 calves are born every day before the 1,000 km return journey begins

 Wildebeest are not the only animal to migrate through the Serengeti.
 Over 200,000 zebra and 300,000 gazelle also make the journey, leading the park to recently be proclaimed as a new Natural Seven World Wonder.
-Even during the non-migration period, the Serengeti is one of the most spectacular safaris on earth.
+Even during the non-migration period, the Serengeti is one of the most spectacular safaris on earth (with attractions such as balloon safaris).
 Lions roam the plains in a constant search of prey.
 If you want to see a lion kill then the Serengeti is one of the best places by far.
 The Serengeti is also a great place to see groups of giraffe and elephant along with thousands of topi, eland, kongoni and impala.